johnmyob/blog/README.md

 <details><summary>Arrays slice, splice and the spread operator</summary>

-- Imutable slice and spread operator.
+- Immutable slice and spread operator.

     ```javascript
     > let a = [1, 2, 3, 4, 5]